finos/datahelix/generator/docs/ProfileValidation.md

 | C is greater than 10             | C is less than 5              | Valid - Information | Null satisfies these conditions.
 Null will be provided in all cases. |

-## Temporal validation
+## Datetime validation

-Temporal validation is performed to ensure there always is a value that can be generated for a field.
+Datetime validation is performed to ensure there always is a value that can be generated for a field.

 Example profiles may include: